Hockey

 An intermission is a brief break of play between periods in hockey.
 There are between two and four intermissions in a hockey game, depending on whether a game goes into overtime or a shootout.
 The first and second intermissions take place in every game.

-SEE ALSO: Why offsides in hockey?
+SEE ALSO: What does checking mean in floor hockey?

 Back to top button